github/codeql/docs/language/learn-ql/writing-queries/path-queries.rst

 To learn more about modeling data flow with CodeQL, see :doc:`Introduction to data flow <../intro-to-data-flow>`.
-For more language-specific information on analyzing data flow see:
+For more language-specific information on analyzing data flow, see:

 - :doc:`Analyzing data flow in C/C++ <../cpp/dataflow>`
 - :doc:`Analyzing data flow in C# <../csharp/dataflow>`